SeattleChris/sample-django/README.md

 Overview Steps:

 * Create an app with the standard django-admin commands.
 Develop as desired & confirm it works.
-* Develop tests for the app.
-Confirm they are working.
+* Make sure there are tests for the app, and they work, before the following steps to make it a stand alone app.
 * Move the app code to a new directory at the root of the repo.
 This directory name can match the app name.
 * Do a global search for APPNAME and replace it with the stand alone app name.
 * Confirm project changes: